-In 2019, we’re thinking beyond 2019.
+In 2020, we’re planning for the new decade.
 Our prospects are evolving, and we are challenged to prioritize digital channels across multiple generations of audiences.
 Where can we reach the next generation of prospects?
 Are we prepared and resourced to support any new marketing technology?

 We’re always trying to stay ahead of the curve — or at least keep pace — with the shifting social media choices our key audiences value and use.
 For example, in reaching prospective undergraduate students today, we look mainly to Instagram and still rely a bit on Snapchat.
 But what about the tweens and early teens who will be applying to colleges and universities in the next two to four years?
 Where will we find them, and what types of messaging will resonate with them?
 Drawing from what research we can find, we’re forming a small group of campus communicators to start thinking ahead on how we’ll connect with potential members of the Classes of 2025 and beyond.